Before / After Photos

 Brownfield – noun.
 1. real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 2. abandoned or underutilized property that is not being redeveloped because of fears that it may be contaminated with hazardous substances.

 In 2019, the Land Bank was awarded two United States Environmental Protection Agency (USEPA) Community-Wide Assessment Grants totaling $600,000 to be used to perform complete environmental assessment and reuse planning activities on eligible brownfields sites throughout Syracuse and Onondaga County.
-The Land Bank is the lead member of a “coalition” that includes the Syracuse Industrial Development Agency (SIDA) and the Onondaga County Industrial Development Agency (OCIDA).
-Funding will be implemented over a 3-year project period extending from October 1, 2019 through September 30, 2022.
+The Land Bank was the lead member of a Coalition that included the Syracuse Industrial Development Agency (SIDA) and the Onondaga County Industrial Development Agency (OCIDA).
+This funding was spent over a 3-year project period extending from October 1, 2019 through September 30, 2022.
+With these grant funds, the Land Bank completed 19 Phase I and 9 Phase II environmental site assessments and 1 hazardous building materials survey.

 USEPA brownfields assessment grant funding can be used to complete environmental assessments and cleanup/reuse planning for individual brownfield sites, as well as to complete inventories of brownfields and to conduct various forms of outreach relevant to individual sites or the grant project as a whole.